 This is why it’s so important to make the time to establish strong connections with other influencers in your niche, and to view them as collaborators and not competitors.
 It was because of the relationships that we’ve built with these other influencers that allowed us to have our lead magnets and content shared directly to their own community.
 Which in turn led to us growing our mailing list by 56,000 new subscribers in just 30 days.

-Whether you’re aiming to be the hottest new tech startup in Silicon Valley, or just opening up a gym in your area, setting up a strong email list should always be your number one priority.
+Whether you’re aiming to be the hottest new tech startup in Silicon Valley, or just opening up a gym in your area, learning how to grow an email list should always be your number one priority.

 If you’re smart about it, you might be able to generate 5,000 emails every month.
 If you’re lucky, you might even average around 10,000 new subscribers per month.
 But we generated 56,000 in just 30 days and we’ve shown you everything that we’ve done behind-the-scenes in order to get to this amount.